An advanced workshop-based paper covering technical and professional aspects of creative writing.

 - Learning Outcomes

-- Students will gain exposure to of a range of literary texts, contexts, and techniques and the ability to read them closely and with insight.
+- Gain exposure to a range of literary texts, contexts, and techniques and the ability to read them closely and with insight.
 They will also learn to deploy particular literary techniques effectively in their own writing.
 Graduate attributes: Critical thinking, Scholarship

-- Two-hour tutorials will employ workshop practices, developing students' collaborative skills in giving and receiving effective feedback.
+- Develop collaborative skills in giving and receiving effective feedback through workshop practices employed in the two-hour tutorials.
 Graduate attribute: Teamwork

-- Students will hone writing skills and develop new vocabularies and techniques for producing and analysing creative writing.
+- Hone writing skills and develop new vocabularies and techniques for producing and analysing creative writing.
 The development of portfolios will give students experience in editing and presenting their own work.
 Graduate attribute: Communication

-- Students will gain the ability to judge and assess literary forms and style.
+- Gain the ability to judge and assess literary forms and style.
 Graduate attributes: Critical thinking, Scholarship

-- Students will develop their capacity for self-directed activity through compiling their reading journal and preparing their portfolios of works.
+- Develop their capacity for self-directed activity through compiling their reading journal and preparing their portfolios of works.
 Graduate attributes: Self-motivation, Lifelong learning

-- Students will be exposed to diverse literary and cultural characteristics and their influences on each other in a global cultural context through studying literary works and analysing the practice of writers both in New Zealand and around the world.
+- Be exposed to diverse literary and cultural characteristics and their influences on each other in a global cultural context through studying literary works and analysing the practice of writers both in New Zealand and around the world.
 Graduate attributes: Global perspective, Cultural understanding